Marxism: alive and well in America,

 "The overthrow of the king-father is a crime, but so is his restoration....
 The crime against the reality principle [killing the father to remove his restraint upon "human nature"] is redeemed by the crime against the pleasure principle [repressing "human nature" for social cause]: redemption thus cancels itself."
 (Marcuse) In other words, killing the Father was a crime (against the father, i.e. against God) but restoring his "top-down" system of government, to preserve society, was also a crime (against the children, i.e. against society).
 The 'redemption' of the children from the Father was "canceled" when government did not 'reconcile' the children back to the world, back to their "human nature," i.e. back to their "natural inclination" to be at-one-with the world in pleasure, back to Eros (incest).

-As Norman Brown wrote in his book, Life Against Death: The Psychoanalytical Meaning of History, "We must return to Freud and say that incest guilt created the familial organization."
-That it was the formation of the "guilty conscience," a product of the father's authority (chastening) which was used to restraint the child's "natural inclinations" to relate with (to be at-one-with) the world in pleasure, that produced the "familial organization," according to Freud, the "neurosis of civilization."
-Only through the killing of the father (patricide) and the re-uniting the children with themselves and the mother, as one (incest), could society become "normal," could man (individually and collectively) become himself again.
+According to Freud, it was the formation of the "guilty conscience," a product of the father's authority (chastening) which was used to restraint the child's "natural inclinations" to relate with (to be at-one-with) the world in pleasure, that produced the "familial organization," resulting in the "neurosis of civilization."
+Only through the killing of the father (patricide) and the re-uniting of the children with themselves and the mother as one (incest), could society become "normal," could man (individually and collectively) become himself again.
 "Freud noted that … patricide and incest … are part of man's deepest nature."
 (Irvin D. Yalom, Theory and Practice and Group Psychotherapy)

-"Moreover, this hierarchical division of pleasure [Marcuse is speaking here of labor, where your experience of labor is divided from Eros, where you have to do what someone tells you to do, wanting to please them, without getting "enjoyment" from your labor for yourself] was 'justified' by protection, security, and even love: because the despot was the father, the hatred with which his subjects regarded him must from the beginning have been accompanied by a biological affection—ambivalent emotions which were expressed in the wish to replace and imitate the father, to identify oneself with him, with his pleasure as well as with his power [his "top-down" authority system remaining in the individual in the form of a "guilty conscience" still keeping the person subject to the Father's commands, subject his way of doing things (even though he is dead)]." (ibid.)
-You can kill the fathers, as was done in the French, Russian, Chinese, Cuban, etc. Revolutions but without killing the conscience, the voice of the father reappears back into society (re-creating a "top-down" system).
-Lenin Without the use of dialectic 'reasoning,' through consensus, 'justifying' "human nature" over and against the father's authority to restrain "human nature," the "guilty conscience" remains in force, with man remaining captive to the hierarchical division of pleasure and labor.
+"Moreover, this hierarchical division of pleasure [Marcuse is speaking here of labor, where your experience of labor is separated from Eros, where you have to do what someone tells you to do, wanting to please them, humbling, denying, controlling, disciplining, reproving, correcting, rebuking your "self" in order to do their will, without getting "enjoyment" from your labor for yourself] was 'justified' by protection, security, and even love: because the despot was the father, the hatred with which his subjects regarded him must from the beginning have been accompanied by a biological affection—ambivalent emotions which were expressed in the wish to replace and imitate the father, to identify oneself with him, with his pleasure as well as with his power [his "top-down" authority system remaining in the individual in the form of a "guilty conscience" still keeping the person subject to the Father's commands, subject his way of doing things (even though he is dead)]." (ibid.)
+You can kill the fathers, as was done in the French, Russian, Chinese, Cuban, etc. Revolutions but without killing the "guilty conscience," the voice of the father reappears back into society (re-creating a "top-down" system).
+Without the use of dialectic 'reasoning,' through consensus, 'justifying' "human nature" over and against the father's authority to restrain "human nature," the "guilty conscience" remains in force, with man remaining captive to the hierarchical division of pleasure and labor.

 "Freed from constraints ... man ... without work and order ... would fall back into nature ... [and] destroy culture." (ibid.)
 The problem was, if man just does what he "wants to do" in the 'moment,' he won't get work done, he might not even work.
 The answer was, get rid of the Father's or the boss's "top-down" authority to demand obedience and his authority to chastening you for disobedience (fire you for not working or for immoral behavior, according to his standards), put Eros (sexual pleasure) back into the workplace, so you can "enjoy" it, and you will "volunteer" to work.
 Therefore you can't wait to go to work to "rub shoulders" with you fellow women workers, and the women the same with the men, (now men with men and women with women). separation